 Terry: It's funny.
 I know about all your other major enemies, but you never mentioned him.
 He was the biggest, wasn't he?
 Bruce: It wasn't a popularity contest.
 He was a psychopath, a monster.

-Anything involving Joker, particularly the following quote, which is positively chilling...
+Anything involving the Joker, particularly the following quote, which is positively chilling...

-When Terry heads back to the Batcave after being assaulted in the nightclub, he finds the clock smashed, "HAHA"s spray-painted all over the cave (and it's worse in the uncut version of the film; the paint is blood red) and worst of all, finding Bruce on the floor by the computer apparently dead from Joker venom.
+When Terry heads back to the Batcave after being assaulted in the nightclub, he finds the clock smashed, "HA-HA"s spray-painted all over the cave (and it's worse in the uncut version of the film; the paint is blood red) and, worst of all, Bruce on the floor by the computer apparently dead from Joker venom.

 One could argue the uncut version is darker, but Bonk's death in the re-edit version has him hit with Joker gas, dying of laughter as slowly as possible with his teammates looking on in fear.